The Shell Collector

 Nancy Naigle

-Nancy Naigle is a USA Today bestselling author whose many contemporary romance novels include the Adams Grove, Boot Creek, and Christmas in Evergreen series.
-Several of her novels have been adapted to the television screen, airing on the Hallmark Channel and on Hallmark Movies & Mysteries, including the popular Christmas Joy and Hope at Christmas.
-Her ECPA bestselling novel The Shell Collector was the first Fox Nation original movie.
-Nancy makes her home in North Carolina.
+Nancy Naigle is a USA Today bestselling author whose many contemporary romance novels include The Shell Collector and the Adams Grove, Antler Creek, and Christmas in Evergreen series.
+Several of her novels have been adapted to the television screen, including The Shell Collector, Christmas Joy, and The Secret Ingredient.
+Nancy makes her home in Virginia.
 More by Nancy Naigle

 Decorative Carat